rshyamsundar/gluonts-hierarchical-ICML-2021/README.md

 R -e 'install.packages(c("hts"), repos="https://cloud.r-project.org")'
 ```

-All the methods compared in the paper can be run as follows.
+All the methods compared in the paper can be run as follows (from inside the folder `experiments/`).
 Our method is denoted as "HierE2E".

 ```
+cd experiments
-python experiments/run_experiment_with_best_hps.py --dataset dataset --method method
+python run_experiment_with_best_hps.py --dataset dataset --method method

 where